goreleaser/goreleaser/www/docs/customization/sbom.md

     # Default: 'default'
     id: foo

-    # List of Names/templates of the SBOM documents created at this step
+    # List of names of the SBOM documents created at this step
     # (relative to the dist dir).
     #
     # Each element configured is made available as variables.
 For example: